 The pads used are the Z04, already used in the Superbike championship races, in the SuperSport championship and in Moto2.
 They are characterized by high friction and constant performance even with high disc temperatures; their design guarantees uniform braking for the entire duration of the race, making the fading effect less likely.

-Here you can find the interview to Roberto Pellegrini, Brembo's Sales Manager for the motorcycle racing market, who explains how the braking system was designed and developed MotoE.
+Here you can find the interview in which Roberto Pellegrini, Brembo's Sales Manager for the motorcycle racing market, explains how the braking system of the MotoE.